-1 In cases where a business property containing a freestanding restaurant abuts a residential district, the buffer shall be a minimum of 25-30 feet in width.
+In cases where a business property containing a freestanding restaurant abuts a residential district, the buffer shall be a minimum of 30 feet in width.

 - (d) Responsibility for perimeter buffer installation. - (i) Where a developing parcel is adjacent to a vacant parcel, the developing parcel may provide one-half of the perimeter buffer required adjacent to the vacant land in accordance with Table 6.2-2, Buffer Class Application.
-Determination of the

-- (ii) Where a developing parcel is adjacent to an existing use, then the developing parcel shall provide the full buffer required adjacent to the existing use as indicated in Table 6.2-2, Buffer Class Application, unless a perimeter buffer meeting the standards of this section already exists on either lot.
+Determination of the required buffer width and type shall be based upon the highest use classification available for the vacant property based upon its current zoning. - (ii) Where a developing parcel is adjacent to an existing use, then the developing parcel shall provide the full buffer required adjacent to the existing use as indicated in Table 6.2-2, Buffer Class Application, unless a perimeter buffer meeting the standards of this section already exists on either lot.
 Where a perimeter buffer exists, but does not meet the standards of this section, the developing use shall be responsible for providing all the additional planting material necessary to meet the standards of this section. - (e) Location of perimeter buffers. - (i) The perimeter buffers required by this section shall be located along the outer perimeter of the parcel and shall extend to the parcel boundary line or right-of-way line; however, the buffers may be located along shared access easements between parcels in nonresidential developments. - (ii) Within shopping centers or other nonresidential centers or developments, the perimeter buffer area between outparcels in the same development may be provided, totally or in part, elsewhere on the site.
 For example, a 20-foot buffer between uses may be shifted elsewhere on the site (preferably within the site's interior) as long as the total area is provided for.
-The intent of this subsection is to provide for more flexibility in site design and to potentially save large natural areas that may exist elsewhere on the site. - (f) Development within perimeter buffers. - (i) The required buffer shall not contain any development, impervious surfaces, or site features that do not function to meet the standards of this section or that require removal of existing vegetation, unless otherwise permitted in these LDRs. - (ii) No grading, development, or land disturbing activities shall occur within the buffer unless approved by the LDR Administrator. - (iii) Sidewalks and trails may be placed in perimeter buffers, provided damage to existing vegetation is minimized. - (iv) Utilities, includingExcept for stormwater management facilities and necessary direct interconnections to existing systems, utilities are not or other best management practices, are permitted in perimeter buffers. - (4) Credits for preservation of existing trees preserved.
+The intent of this subsection is to provide for more flexibility in site design and to potentially save large natural areas that may exist elsewhere on the site. - (f) Development within perimeter buffers. - (i) The required buffer shall not contain any development, impervious surfaces, or site features that do not function to meet the standards of this section or that require removal of existing vegetation, unless otherwise permitted in these LDRs.

+- (ii) No grading, development, or land disturbing activities shall occur within the buffer unless approved by the LDR Administrator. - (iii) Sidewalks and trails may be placed in perimeter buffers, provided damage to existing vegetation is minimized. - (iv) Except for stormwater management facilities and necessary direct interconnections to existing systems, utilities are notpermitted in perimeter buffers. - (4) Credits for preservation of existing trees preserved.
 Canopy or ornamental/understory trees that are in very good to excellent health, that are protected before and during development of the site and maintained thereafter in a healthy growing condition, can be used to comply with up to 75% of the landscaping standards for Subsections 6.2.2(D)(1), Site landscaping; 6.2.2(D)(2), Parking lot landscaping; or 6.2.2(D)(3), Perimeter buffers, of this section.
 Credits for the preservation of existing canopy or ornamental/understory trees will be based on the standards in Table 6.2-3, Credit for Existing Trees Preserved.

 Table 6.2-3.
-Credit for Ex Table 6.2-3.
 Credit for Existing Trees Preserved

 Size of Tree (DBH in inches)

 (measured 41⁄2 feet from Number of Trees Credited

 natural ground level)

-3-6 3.00-9.99 1
+3.00-9.99 1

-6-12 10.00-19.99 2 3
+10.00-19.99 3

-12-18 20.00-29.99 3 .6
+20.00-29.99 6

-18-24 30.00-39.99 4 12
+30.00-39.99 12

-24-30 40.00-49.99 5-20
+40.00-49.99 20

-30-36 50.00 or more 6 - 25
+50.00 or more 25

-36-42 7

-4 2 -4 8 8

-48 or more 9